IDoCodingStuffs/python-doodles/freeform-log.md

 Things are looking good so far, although there seems to be a thing with transforms being applied separately per channel.

 So let's start over with a 1-channel model this time.

+## 6/29
+### 12 PM
+Seems it is overfitting after the 20th epoch or so, which is when val stops going down meaningfully.
+Next, let me see if it does better without the LSTM on per image.